 The first question concerns physical safety.
 Is the triggered person threatening harm to others or to themselves?
 Do you need to report them, whether it’s just hitting the ‘Report’ button on a malevolent post or taking a screenshot and contacting the authorities?
 If you need to, do it.

 You may have legal, moral, occupational, parental or other responsibilities that require you to engage with this person.
-What are they?
+You also have the emotional responsibility to manage your own feelings.

 Some of these responsibilities may have direct consequences if you don’t fulfil them—e.g. hanging up on an irate customer at work may lead to a caution—and some of them may have indirect ones, e.g. losing contact with a family member.
 Be clear on what you have to do and what you want to do.